SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ##### `get_cached_urls()`

-- It provides the list of URLs in the cache used for looking the files which are present in the cache.
+- It provides the list of URLs in the cache database used for looking the files which are present in the cache.

 ```python
 def get_cached_urls():